Trending Topics

 Fill out the form on this page to download the infographic: First Responder Extreme Heat Safety.

-Record setting heat is scorching the American west and putting tens of millions of people, as well as the public safety professionals who care for them, at risk of heat emergencies.
+Record-setting heat is scorching the American west and putting tens of millions of people, as well as the public safety professionals who care for them, at risk of heat emergencies.
 Sustained high temperatures are dangerous for anyone working outdoors or living in a residence without air conditioning.
-[At the end of this article, download an infographic for extreme heat safety]
+[Complete the form on this page to download an infographic for extreme heat safety]

 | Watch for more: On-demand webinar: EMS in a changing climate: Understanding the impact of extreme weather